ray-project/ray/doc/source/ray-observability/getting-started.rst

 Each deployment has two available actions.
 You can view the Deployment config and, if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, you can open a Grafana dashboard with detailed metrics about that deployment.

-Each replica has two available actions.
-You can see the logs of that replica and, if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, you can open a Grafana dashboard with detailed metrics about that replica.
-Click on the replica name to go to the Serve Replica Detail page.
+For each replica, there are two available actions.
+You can see the logs of that replica and, if you configured :ref:`Grafana and Prometheus <observability-visualization-setup>`, you can open a Grafana dashboard with detailed metrics about that replica.
+Click on the replica name to go to the Serve Replica Detail Page.

 Serve Replica Detail page
 ~~~~~~~~~~~~~~~~~~~~~~~~~

-See the metadata about the Serve replica, high-level metrics about the replica if you configured :ref:`Grafana and Prometheus <observability-configure-manage-dashboard>`, and
+This page shows metadata about the Serve replica, high-level metrics about the replica if you configured :ref:`Grafana and Prometheus <observability-visualization-setup>`, and
-a history of completed :ref:`tasks <core-key-concepts>` for that replica.
+a history of completed :ref:`tasks <core-key-concepts>` of that replica.

 Serve metrics
 ~~~~~~~~~~~~~

-Ray Serve exports various time-series metrics to understand the status of your Serve application over time.
-See more details of these metrics :ref:`here <serve-production-monitoring-metrics>`.
+Ray serve exports various time-series metrics to understand the status of your Serve application over time.
+More details of these metrics can be found :ref:`here <serve-production-monitoring-metrics>`.
-To store and visualize these metrics, you must set up Prometheus and Grafana by following the instructions :ref:`here <observability-configure-manage-dashboard>`.
+In order to store and visualize these metrics, you must set up Prometheus and Grafana by following the instructions :ref:`here <observability-visualization-setup>`.

 These metrics are available in the Ray Dashboard in the Serve page and the Serve Replica Detail page.
 They are also accessible as Grafana dashboards.
 Within the Grafana dashboard, use the dropdown filters on the top to filter metrics by route, deployment, or replica.
 Exact descriptions